Art Department Opportunities and Special Projects

 Donations to the Art Department Scholarship Fund are greatly appreciated.
 They should be made payable to the Montgomery College Foundation and state "Rockville/Germantown Art Department Scholarship Fund" on the memo line.
 The Montgomery College Foundation, Inc., is a registered, nonprofit charitable organization with IRS 501 (c)(3) tax-deductible status.

 - Herbert D. David Memorial Endowed Scholarship (Fall Semester use only and requires up to date FAFSA - Free Application for Federal Student Aid)

 - Rockville Art League Scholarship (Fall Semester use only)

 - Montgomery Art Association Scholarship (Fall Semester use only)

 Both the Sarah Silberman Ceramics Endowed Scholarship and the Francis Toshiye Tanada Ceramics Endowed Scholarship are generally awarded at the end of Fall and Spring semesters for use during the next or follow-on semester.
 Please contact the Ceramics Coordinator, Sara Parent-Ramos, at email@example.com for further information, application, and deadlines.

-For questions, contact Department Chair Tendai Johnson at email@example.com.
+For general scholarship questions, contact Department Chair Tendai Johnson at firstname.lastname@example.org.

 The Montgomery College Student Art League is designed to support MC art students by building awareness of, and creating our own art events on campus as well as off campus.
 The MC Art League is planning to maintain a working and a revolving schedule that will include ongoing workshops, artists talks, field trips, and studio visits, art openings, creating and maintaining an active newsletter, developing critique groups, portfolio and resume building workshops and transfer options for the art majors, while building camaraderie between new and the established students and faculty and most importantly to build and strong and vibrant student art community.